Repository

 They’ll probably provide you with the necessary commands to do this.
 In case they haven’t, here are some generic instructions:

-• Clone the repository from GitHub.
-Assuming that you’ve set up an SSH key as I recommended above, the command will be something like:
+• Clone the repository.
+Assuming that you’ve set up an SSH key as I recommended above, the command might look something like this (up to a choice of remote location):

 git clone git@codeberg.org:OWNER/REPOSITORY.git